NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/README.md

 In addition, the API also implements a Comet model, as long polling, to allow the client to subscribe to different server events and receive event notifications about those events in near real-time.

-You can call these from a browser via:&#x20;
+You can call these from a browser via:

 * AJAX (e.g., XMLHTTPRequest, [jQuery \[https://jquery.com/\]](https://jquery.com/))
 * Or from the command line (e.g., [curl \[https://github.com/bagder/curl\]](https://github.com/bagder/curl), [httpie \[https://github.com/jkbr/httpie\]](https://github.com/jkbr/httpie))